msv-lab/f1x/doc/Manual.md

 ### Search space ###

-The search space of f1x is the following:
+The search space of f1x is defined by the following transformation schemas:

 1. Modification of side-effect free conditions
 2. Appending `|| expr` or `&& expr` to conditions with side effects